dgruninger97/Part1PeerReview/Notebook.md

 The design was very cohesive.
 Both the NumericIntegration class and the IntegrationMethod class have **only one reason to change.** They both carry out one responsibility and

+### Was there anything that your peer’s design/notebook lacked that would have made life easier for you?

+Yes.
+I don't think it was necessary to include the classes that were not related to the actual numeric integration.
+Additionally, there should not have been fields inside of the interface class.